Most Decisions Are Not One Way Doors

 1 min read

-Believe they only get one shot since PM and Eng will never come back around to iterate, refine, fix something that went out under the banner of “done is better than perfect”.
+Believe they only get one shot since PM and Eng will never come back around to iterate, refine, or fix something that went out under the banner of "done is better than perfect".

-These anxieties cause Designers to believe that any decision is a one way door.
-In an attempt to counter these forces Designers will fight for every pixel.
+These anxieties cause designers to believe that any decision is a one-way door.
+In an attempt to counter these forces, designers will fight for every pixel.
 They will engage in 3 Miracle Problem thinking to try and get it right in their one shot.

-The reality is that most decisions are not one way doors.
+The reality is that most decisions are not one-way doors.
 Most decisions are not the thing that makes or breaks the product.
 Most decisions can be undone or changed (especially in software).

-It is important to negotiate "if" vs "when" and yes, if instead of fearing that everything is a one way door.
+It is important to negotiate "if" vs "when" and yes, if instead of fearing that everything is a one-way door.